braze-inc/braze-docs/_docs/_developer_guide/platform_wide/debugging.md

 ![The "SDK Debugger" page.]({% image_buster /assets/img/sdk_debugger/select_create_debugging_session.png %})

-### Step 3: Select a user
+### Step 3: Search & Select a user

 Search for a user using their email address, `external_id`, user alias, or push token.
 When you're ready to start your session, select **Select User**.

 ![The debugging page for the selected user.]({% image_buster /assets/img/sdk_debugger/search_and_select_user.png %}){: style="max-width:85%;"}

+### Step 4: Pair device & relaunch app
+{% alert important %}
+Once your device is successfully paired, you will need to relaunch your app to ensure initialization logs are captured as well.
+{% endalert %}

+Open your application and wait for confirmation that your device is paired.
+Once paired, confirm and proceed to the next step where you will need to close and relaunch your app in order to ensure initialzation logs are captured for your application.

-### Step 4: Complete the reproduction steps
+### Step 5: Complete the reproduction steps

-Open your app, then follow the reproduction steps for your error.
+After restarting your app, follow the reproduction steps for your error.
 When you're reproducing the error, be sure to follow the reproduction steps as closely as possible, so you can create quality [debug logs](#step-6-export-your-session-logs-optional).

-### Step 5: End your session
+### Step 6: End your session

 When you're finished with your reproduction steps, select **End Session** > **Close**.